 Finally, parents can address the cough itself.
 Ferrer notes that many studies have found that honey often outperforms standard cough syrup in efficacy.
 But there is a caution.
 Honey should not be given to babies under 12 months old.
 It can contain botulinum toxins that can make an infant very sick.
 For babies over 12 months old, however, a spoonful of honey will do wonders to help suppress a cough.
 The effect can be helped by sprinkling a tiny amount of ginger and clove powder (if you’ve got it) over the honey.
 The clove powder, in particular, can help numb nerves in the throat that tickle and lead to coughing.

-Remedies like honey, moist air, and nasal sprays should go a long way into helping a child feel more comfortable and keeping symptoms to a minimum.
-But parents should also understand when to seek help from a pediatrician.
+Remedies like honey, moist air, and nasal sprays should go a long way toward helping a child feel more comfortable and keeping coughing to a minimum.
+But parents should also understand when treating their baby’s cough requires help from a pediatrician.

 “If the cough persists beyond one week and it’s associated with fever that persists more than three days, and there is yellowish mucus that’s when they should go to the doctor,” Ferrer explains.

 But he also notes that parents shouldn’t expect to come home with antibiotics.
 The vast amount of baby coughs are linked to viral infections.
 Antibiotics only work for bacterial infections.

 Most of the time, however, Ferrer notes that coughs will likely be resolved on their own with a little time and love.
 Sometimes, no intervention is necessary.
 “Look to see if the kids are being themselves, with one day or so of cough,” Ferrer says.
 “As long as the child is active and eating it shouldn’t be a concern.
 In fact, it’s a good thing and parents shouldn’t restrict their activities.”